mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 &#128994; **[Model Weight Randomization](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Grad-CAM saliency is dependent on model parameters and significantly differs between a fully trained and fully randomized model.
 Evaluated on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

-&#129000; **[Repeatability](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Grad-CAM saliency differs slightly between two independently initialized models trained in the same way on the same data.
-The saliency maps are more similar than they are different but perform worse than a segmentation model.
+&#129000; **[Repeatability](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Grad-CAM saliency has repeatability similar/slightly better than to a random baseline.
+Evaluated on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

 &#129000; **[Reproducibility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Grad-CAM saliency differs slightly between two models with different architectures trained on the same data.
 The saliency maps are more similar than they are different but perform worse than a segmentation model.